salviati/symutils/README.md

-# symutil
+# symutils
-`symutils` is a collection of tools and libraries for managing symlinks, implemented in [Go Programming Language](http://golang.org).
+symutils is a collection of tools and libraries for managing symlinks, implemented in [Go Programming Language](http://golang.org).
 This one can became real handy if you're "tag"ging your files by means of [creating symlinks under category-directories](http://freeconsole.org/anime/wiki/doku.php?id=articles:a_way_of_tagging_files).
 Or just happen to have dozens of troublesome symlinks around.

 `replsym(1)` finds symlinks pointing to a target, or targets described by a pattern, and replaces them with a given, new target.